 Related: If you would rather buy a different unit, check our HP Color Laserjet Pro MFP M479fdw review

 The HP DesignJet T120 is an engineering, architecture, and construction dedicated printer that averages very fast print speeds compared to other printers in its class.
 But if you need it to print text documents, it can still do that quite well too.
 And the while sporting a basic CMYK ink cartridge configuration.
 The Epson SureColor P600 is another great option if you need a wide format printer.

 Related: We also recommend the HP Deskjet 2622 Printer review

-The HP Designjet T120 Large Format Printer is a near-dedicated graphics and arts printer designed for architects and engineers.
+The HP Designjet T120 Large Format Printer is a near-dedicated graphics and art printer designed for architects and engineers.
 Knowing this, quality should trump speed.
-Still, print speed is a factor and the HP Designjet T120 averages one minute per 4×6 print and one minute 39 seconds for 8×10 prints.
+Still, print speed is a factor, and the HP Designjet T120 averages one minute per 4×6 print and one minute 39 seconds for 8×10 prints.
 This is on the higher end of printing times.
 If you want something faster, or don’t need a graphics printer, make sure you check out the HP OfficeJet Pro 9015.

 The HP DesignJet T120 will allow you to print quickly and with high quality from a computer or wirelessly from a phone or tablet.
-It can also support text printing if you need it to, though really small point sizes may be hard to read.
+It can also support text printing if you need it, though small point sizes may be hard to read.
 Running costs can also be high, especially if you print a lot of photos, so getting an instant ink subscription would be beneficial.